S-EGK/S-EGK.github.io/README.md

 - Led a team of 5+ instructors to successfully deliver an adaptive, student-centered curriculum, achieving a 95% course completion rate and positive feedback from 85% of participants on content relevance and accessibility.

 **Machine Learning Intern @ Quanterra Software, CattleQuants (_May 2023 - September 2023_)**
-- Conducted in-depth literature review on semantic segmentation models (Mask R-CNN, U-Net, and others), reducing model selection time by 20% through comparative analysis.
-- Preprocessed 500+ high-resolution tif images capture from a drone flying over water bodies, visualizing data in ArcGIS to enhance dataset quality for segmentation.
-- Annotated over 500 images in QuPath to generate training masks, improving annotation accuracy by 10% and supporting supervised learning for precise segmentation.
-- Developed and implemented a U-Net model in TensorFlow, achieving a 99% training accuracy and producing high-quality segmentations from raw drone imagery.
+- Implemented a U-Net model in TensorFlow with a data generator built using OpenCV for data augmentation, achieving a 99% training accuracy and producing precise semantic segmentation mask from raw drone imagery.
-- Built custom data generators with OpenCV, incorporating image augmentation and feature engineering that boosted model generalizability by 15%.
-- Optimized model architecture through experimentation with dropout and batch normalization layers, increasing model accuracy by 18% while reducing overfitting.
-- Created a custom loss function that improved training convergence rate by 25%, resulting in faster model deployment.
+- Created a custom loss function that improved training convergence rate by 25% and performed iterative model optimization resulting in 18% increase in model accuracy while reducing overfitting.
-- Deployed the trained model on an Nvidia Jetson edge computing device, achieving 99% precision and 99% recall in real-time segmentation, successfully scaling the solution for high-stakes environmental monitoring.
+- Deployed the trained model on an Nvidia Jetson edge computing device, achieving 99% precision and 99% recall in real time segmentation, successfully scaling the solution for high-stakes environmental monitoring.

 **Graduate Research Assistant @ RISC Lab, AEEM, University of Cincinnati (_December 2022 to April 2023_)**
 - Developed Deep Reinforcement Learning algorithms for unmanned robotic decision making, motion planning, and control, resulting in riscRL, a custom TensorFlow-based Python library for Reinforcement Learning research.